If you suffer from certain medical conditions you are entitled to free NHS prescriptions throughout the UK.

 Please contact the appropriate Practitioner Services Exemption Department in the Medical Contact Details section.

 The Exemption Department will send you a duplicate copy of your exemption certificate to you by post.

 Is my maternity exemption certificate still valid if my baby is stillborn?

 Your certificate is valid if, within the last twelve months, you've given birth to a live child or a child registered as still-born in accordance with the Registration of Births, Deaths and Marriages (Scotland) Act 1965.

 I have a valid maternity/medical exemption certificate, can I use the certificate anywhere within the UK?

 A valid maternity/medical exemption certificate can be used throughout the UK.

 Does my maternity exemption certificate entitle me to free NHS dental treatment?

 You can get free NHS dental treatment if, you're pregnant or have borne a child within the 12 months before the treatment starts.
-Your maternity exemption certificate may be accepted by your NHS Dental Practice as evidence that you're entitled to free NHS Dental treatment.
+Your maternity exemption certificate will be accepted by your NHS dental practice as evidence that you're entitled to free NHS dental treatment.